multiplemonomials/Equivalent-Exchange-3/README.md

 	-Dfml.ignoreInvalidMinecraftCertificates=true
 ***

+7. Run it and make sure it works.
+	*Getting `java.lang.reflect.InvocationTargetException` `Caused by: java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path`?
+	In Eclipse, open the "Equivalent Exchange Reborn" folder and look for the "lwjgl-2.9.1.jar" library (your version may be different).
+	Right click on it and hit Properties, and go to the Native Library menu.
+Next to the "Location path" box hit the "Workspace..." button and select `Equivalent Exchange Reborn > build > natives`.
+Hit OK on the two dialogs, and see if it works now.

 ####Running the Server
 If you feel the need to test your changes in a client/server setup (please do, it helps prevent bugs that would otherwise escape to users), run the command `gradle runServer` in the source directory.
 It will have you accept the EULA, and while you're at it go into server.properties